Levantespot/CppPrimer/Notes/CH2.md

 double price = 109.99, discount = price * 0.16;
 ```

+Notes: Initialization is not assignment.
+Initialization happens when a variable is given a value when it is created.
+Assignment obliterates an object’s current value and replaces that value with a new one.

 #### List Initialization 列表初始化

 For example, we can use any of the following four different ways to define an `int` variable named `units_sold` and initialize it to `0`: